 It's not new that the MKII lineup has never been stable.
-The tensions between the band members have always been there and it just increased after the band released "Machine Head", in March 1972.
+The tensions between the band members have always been there and they just increased after the band released "Machine Head", in March 1972.
 These tensions culminated during the recording of "Who Do We Think We Are", mainly between Ian Gillan and Ritchie Blackmore.
 The two were so conflicted that they did not even want to be in the same space together.
 Gillan, could no longer stand the friction and announced that he is retiring from the band.
 His last performance with the band was held on July 29, 1973, in Osaka, Japan.
 Bassist Roger Glover who was very close to Gillan, left the band immediately after him.
 After Glover heard of the ultimatum Blackmore had given to drummer Ian Paice and keyboardist Jon Lord, saying it was either him or Roger Glover, he immediately retired from the band, not giving Blackmore the satisfaction from his dismissal.

 Right after Glover and Gillan left, the band began locating their replacements.
 The intention was to recruit Glenn Hughes as a singer.
 Hughes was the bassist of "Trapeze" and members of "Deep Purple" became acquainted with him during the tour of the two bands in the US.
 Hughes accepted the invitation to serve as a singer and bassist, but soon members of "Deep Purple" realized They need a dominant and charismatic frontman like Ian Gillan, who will focus solely on singing.
 The band members made it clear to Glenn Hughes that he would serve as the band bassist and secondary singer, while continuing to look for a lead singer.
-Names like Paul Rodgers and even our Danny Shushan being thrown into the air as potential replacements for Ian Gillan.
+Names like Paul Rodgers and even our Danny Shushan are being thrown into the air as potential replacements for Ian Gillan.

 At the same time, a man called David Coverdale, who worked as a salesman in a clothing store, notices an ad in the Melody Maker newspaper.
 The ad stated that "Deep Purple" is auditioning for a singer to replace Ian Gillan.
 Coverdale has known "Deep Purple" since 1969.
 When he was 18 he served as the lead singer of "The Government", which warmed up "Deep Purple" in one of its shows.
 After much pleas from the employees in the store, David Coverdale decided to try his luck and send a demo tape to "Deep Purple's" management.
 He did not expect a response and years later he even admitted that the recording was horrible.
 He recorded while being drunk and thought he sounded simply bad.
-Apparently the members of "Deep Purple" remembered Coverdale's youthful grace from the positive impression they had back in 1969, or they actually knew how to recognize the talent even through the poor recording.
-Shortly afterwards David Coverdale was invited to come to London to audition in the studio in front of the band.
+Apparently, the members of "Deep Purple" remembered Coverdale's youthful grace from the positive impression they had back in 1969, or they actually knew how to recognize the talent even though the poor recording.
+Shortly afterward David Coverdale was invited to come to London to audition in the studio in front of the band.
 After the audition, David Coverdale received a message saying he was accepted.
 He did not believe it.
 It was a dream come true for an anonymous guy like him.

-Coverdale, was unfamiliar with "Deep Purple's" repertoire, so he was forced to learn all of the band's material, while working on his appearance, since he was then chubby and completely different from the rock star image he has today.
+Coverdale was unfamiliar with "Deep Purple's" repertoire, so he was forced to learn all of the band's material, while working on his appearance, since he was then chubby and completely different from the rock star image he has today.
 At the same time, the band members began working on new material for the album.

-This album brought a great change in the band's sound, when the basic Hard Rock got an addition of Blues, Soul, Funk and Boogie.
+This album brought a great change in the band's sound, when the basic Hard Rock got an addition of Blues, Soul, Funk, and Boogie.
 Hughes and Coverdale were an integral part of the writing process, but the early release of the album did include writing credit to Glenn Hughes, due to previous contractual obligations.
-The change in sound is attributed, among other things, to Glenn Hughes' incredible bass work that brought a lot of Funk and Soul filled with slaps, hammer-ons, pull-offs and "wah wah" effect.
+The change in sound is attributed, among other things, to Glenn Hughes' incredible bass work that brought a lot of Funk and Soul filled with slaps, hammer-ons, pull-offs, and "wah wah" effect.
 Another main influence on the sound is attributed to the expansion of Jon Lord's toolkit which was added by the awesome "ARP Odyssey" synthesizer.
-Above all it was of course the vocal collaboration between Coverdale and Hughes, who together dominate a crazy vocal range.
+Above all, it was of course the vocal collaboration between Coverdale and Hughes, who together dominate a crazy vocal range.

 On this album "Deep Purple" simply reinvented itself.
 It proved that it is a formidable band with a burning soul that is far beyond the artists who make it.

 Such amazing songs could be found on this album.
-The opening track "Burn" with Ritchie Blackmore's immortal riff, Ian Paice's powerful drumming (wow what a drummer) and the energy exploding everywhere.
-Ritchie Blackmore's melodic-classic solos, Jon Lord's whipping Hammond and this amazing combination of Coverdale and Hughes that just complement each other.
-This song is so awesome!!!!!!!! that we even ignore the fact that it's riff was "borrowed" from the Gershwin brothers' "Fascinating Rhythm", from the 1920s.
+The opening track "Burn" with Ritchie Blackmore's immortal riff, Ian Paice's powerful drumming (wow what a drummer), and the energy exploding everywhere.
+Ritchie Blackmore's melodic-classic solos, Jon Lord's whipping Hammond, and this amazing combination of Coverdale and Hughes that just complement each other.
+This song is so awesome!!!!!!!! that we even ignore the fact that its riff was "borrowed" from the Gershwin brothers' "Fascinating Rhythm", from the 1920s.
 This song is so powerful that it served as the opening track in most of "Deep Purple's" MKII lineup shows, taking the premiere from "Highway Star".